If you have concerns about a particular bar, restaurant or club near you, there are several steps you can take to try to resolve the situation.

 Most operators strive to be good neighbors and will try to resolve concerns in the moment.
 When you speak to the operator, share the evidence you’ve collected and be specific about what you are concerned about.
 Take note of who you spoke with and when you spoke with them.

-If the operator does not appropriately resolve your concern, document it by contacting the city’s 311 system online or by phone.
+If the operator does not appropriately resolve your concern, document it by contacting the city’s 311 system using their smartphone app (recommended), online, or by phone.
 Record the 311 complaint reference number.
 While authorities are required to respond to a 311 complaint, they may not be able to get there in time to see the problem condition.
 If immediate response is required, call 911 instead.

 After documenting your concern with 311, also file a complaint with the State Liquor Authority (SLA).
 The SLA is an enforcement agency and can issue fines or violations for establishments that don’t adhere to their liquor license.
 The agency also considers complaints when approving or renewing liquor licenses.